Exeter-Milligan girls rout Nebraska Lutheran behind key third-quarter run

 Exeter-Milligan maintained the lead in the fourth quarter, outscoring Nebraska Lutheran 14-13 over the final eight minutes to clinch the 59-39 win.

-Jansky led all scorers with 20 points, and the senior attacked the glass with authority all night as she unofficially recorded double-digit rebounds to complete a double-double.
+Jansky led all scorers with 20 points on 9-of-17 shooting, and the senior attacked the glass with authority all night.
+She pulled down 11 rebounds, including six on the offensive glass, to complete her second double-double of the season.
 Jansky’s presence on the boards played a large part in Exeter-Milligan unofficially out-rebounding Nebraska Lutheran 36-20 on the glass for the game.

 The impact was even more pronounced on the offensive boards, as the Timberwolves seemingly grabbed a rebound on every other miss to generate a second-chance scoring opportunity.

+Jansky’s 11 total boards led the team, but Turrubiates hauled in eight rebounds for the T-Wolves, Kurpicka added six and Kanode pulled down five.

+Exeter-Milligan failed to make a 3-pointer all night, finishing 0-for-5 from downtown, but it didn’t need to have the long-range game clicking to reel off its fourth straight win.
+Thanks to the success on the offensive glass, the Timberwolves uncorked 67 shot attempts and drilled 27 of them, connecting at a 40 percent clip.

-Turrubiates added 13 points for Exeter-Milligan to join Jansky in double figures, while Olsen notched eight points and Kanode and Krupicka each recorded six.
-Luzum scored four points and Malorie Staskal added two to round out the T-Wolves’ scoring outburst.
+Turrubiates added 13 points on 5-of-12 shooting for Exeter-Milligan to join Jansky in double figures, while Olsen notched eight points and buried four of her 10 shot attempts.
+Kanode and Krupicka each racked up six points, Luzum scored four points and Malorie Staskal added two to round out the T-Wolves’ scoring outburst.

 Otte failed to score in the second half, but her nine points over the first 16 minutes still marked the Nebraska Lutheran team high.
 Malchow and Rebecca Hueske each racked up eight points, while Sophia Helwig added five, Tenley Williamson notched three and Kay Hopfensperger, Marissa Endorf and Schoen all finished with two.